notaryproject/notation/tuf-design.md

 <img src="images/Notary-v2_Design_Diagram.png">

-Our design uses the roles from TUF.
+This design uses the roles from TUF.
 Each role is associated with metadata that is signed with cryptographic keys associated with the role.
 Roles may have any number of cryptographic keys, and may require a threshold of signatures.
 The roles in this design are as follows:
 * The root role is the root of trust for the registry.
 It delegates to the other registry and repository controlled roles.
-Clients should be given the root public key at set up.
+Clients should be given the root public key at set up or using a secure out-of-band channel.
 * The snapshot role ensures that all metadata on the registry is current.
-This current metadata may point to older artifacts (for example if both 1.0.9 and 1.1.0 are currently available), but the metadata itself must not be replayed (for example to a previous version that listed 1.0.9, but not 1.1.0).
+This current metadata may point to older artifacts (for example if both 1.0.9 and 1.1.0 are currently available), but the metadata itself must not be replayed (for example to a previous version of the snapshot that listed 1.0.9, but not 1.1.0).
 * The timestamp role ensures timeliness of all metadata by listing a hash of the current snapshot metadata with the current timestamp.
 Clients can ensure that this timestamp is within a given window.
 * The targets role provides delegations to other targets roles and/or information about an artifact, including a cryptographic hash and space for metadata about the supply chain (in-toto metadata, SBOM, etc).
 There may be many targets roles on a registry.
 At a minimum, we expect:
     * The registry’s top level targets role will delegate responsibility for artifacts to repositories on that registry.